House Price Prediction using Machine Learning Techniques

 Dummy Features (OneHot Encoding)

 For the categorical features, the get_dummies function of Pandas was applied to the remaining categorical features.
-Because some machine learning algorithms (e.g., Lasso) cannot operate on label data directly.
-They require all input variables and output variables to be quantitative.
-Overall, additional 225 features were created, and the total number of features used for model training was 304.
+Some machine learning algorithms (e.g., Lasso) cannot operate on label data directly because they require all input variables and output variables to be quantitative.
+In the end, an additional 225 features were created, and the total number of features used for model training was 304.

-As mentioned in the Introduction section, Lasso, ElasticNet, Random Forest, Gradient Boosting, and XGBoost models were trained, and the trained models were used to create a stacked model.
+As mentioned in the Introduction, Lasso, ElasticNet, Random Forest, Gradient Boosting, and XGBoost models were trained, and the trained models were used to create a stacked model.
 I trained a stacked model using StackingCVRegressor package, which improved the prediction results of the five models.

 The optimal hyperparameters of each model were tuned using GridSearchCV from the scikit-learn package in Python.
 This approach trained many models with cross-validation, using a limited number of random combinations from selected ranges of hyperparameters.
 In addition, the features were normalized for the two regularized linear models (i.e., Lasso and ElasticNet) because the scale of the features affects the regularization.